confluentinc/ksql/docs/concepts/ksql-architecture.rst

    FROM <my-stream>.
 #.
 KSQL parses your statement into an abstract syntax tree (AST).
 #.
 KSQL uses the AST to create the logical plan for your statement.
 #.
-KSQL the logical plan to create the physical plan for your statement.
+KSQL uses the logical plan to create the physical plan for your statement.
 #.
 KSQL generates and runs the Kafka Streams application.
 #.
-You manage the application as a STREAM or TABLE with a corresponding
+You manage the application as a STREAM or TABLE with its corresponding
    persistent query.

 .. image:: ../img/ksql-query-lifecycle.gif